koinos/koinos-docs/docs/nodes/block-production.md

 2. preserve logs and transaction evidence without exposing the key;
 3. generate a replacement key on a hardened host with restrictive permissions;
 4. verify its public key through a second channel;
-5. re-register deliberately through the current PoB ABI and CLI;
+5. re-register through the current PoB ABI and CLI after confirming every address and key;
 6. confirm the new association from an independent endpoint;
 7. start with the replacement key and verify a canonical block;
 8. revoke access to and securely retire old key copies.

 Re-registration is an on-chain authority change.
-Store an encrypted recovery generation and rehearse the operational sequence before an incident.
+Store an encrypted recovery copy and rehearse the operational sequence before an incident.